Reduce Allergy Symptoms in Your Home with These Tips

 Eliminating allergens is a great opportunity to give your home’s interior a facelift.

 By making changes both large and small, you’ll reduce the places for allergens to hide.
-You’ll also make your home easier to keep clean and rid it of irritants.
+You’ll also make your home easier to keep clean and rid of irritants.

 Carpet is a comfy and warm flooring option.
 Unfortunately, dust mites feel the same way.